Assisted suicide: Terminology

-However, all of these terminologies refer to the same medical practice, in which a physician indirectly assists another person to end their own life.
-It involves a physician "knowingly and intentionally providing a person with the knowledge or means or both required to commit suicide, including counseling about lethal doses of drugs, prescribing such lethal doses or supplying the drugs".
+However, all of these terminologies in their legal framework refer to the same medical practice, in which a physician indirectly assists another person to end their own life.
+It involves a physician "knowingly and intentionally providing a person with the knowledge or means or both required to [end one's life], including counseling about lethal doses of drugs, prescribing such lethal doses or supplying the drugs".
 This is a regulated practice in which the patient must meet strict criteria in order to receive medical assistance in dying.

 Related terms

-Euthanasia occurs when somebody directly brings about the death of another.
+Assisted suicide should not be confused with the practice of euthanasia, which occurs when somebody directly takes actions to end the life of another (either a person or animal).
 It can occur with or without consent, and can be classified as voluntary (the person consents), non-voluntary (the person is unable to provide consent) or involuntary (the person does not give consent).

+Assisted suicide on the other hand, includes only the indirect involvement of a medical professional, as the dying individual is responsible for completing the action that ends their own life.

 Concerns about use of the term "assisted suicide"

 Some advocates for assisted dying strongly oppose the terms "assisted suicide" and "suicide", and prefer terms such as "medical aid in dying" or "assisted dying".
 The motivation for this is to distance the debate from suicides commonly performed by those not terminally ill, as they believe that the use of "suicide" is not an accurate representation of the medical practice.

-In November 2022 at its biannual Annual General Meeting, the World Federation of Right to Die Societies discussed and adopted the phrase "voluntary assisted dying" as the preferred terminology for this medical practice.
+In 2022, the World Federation of Right to Die Societies adopted the term "assisted dying" as the preferred terminology.